-Amtrak and the state of Illinois will extend the carry-on pet pilot allowing customers to take their small dogs or cats along with them on the train that started on May 5, 2014 through to April 26, 2015 on the Carl Sandburg, and the Illinois Zephyr, Trains 380, 381, 382 and 383.
-In addition, the pilot will expand to include the Illini and Saluki, Trains 390, 391, 392 and 393 starting August 11, 2014 through to April 26, 2015.
-For more information on the types of pets allowed, pet reservations and fares, approved pet carriers and additional details, review the complete Carry-on Pet pilot program guidelines.
+Travelers may bring small pets along on trips to and from Chicago and Downstate Illinois aboard the Carl Sandburg and Illinois Zephyr Trains 380, 381, 382 and 383 and the Illini and Saluki Trains 390, 391, 392 and 393.
+For more information on the types of pets allowed, pet reservations and fares, approved pet carriers and additional details, review the complete program guidelines.

-With the exception of the Carry-on Pet pilot program, Amtrak does not permit pets on trains or Thruway services, in passenger areas of train stations or in checked baggage.
+With the exception of these select Illinois trains, Amtrak does not permit pets on trains or Thruway services, in passenger areas of train stations or in checked baggage.

 Generally, animals are not allowed on Amtrak.
 However, service animals are permitted in all areas where passengers are allowed.
 Service animals are animals that are trained to perform a specific task for the benefit of a person with a disability.
 Amtrak personnel may ask what task(s) the service animal performs.
 Carry-on pet guidelines do not pertain to passengers traveling with service animals.